amdelamar/osseous/README.md

 ## About

-A project by Austin Delamar based off of [Skeleton](https://github.com/dhg/Skeleton) and other popular libraries.
+A project based off of [Skeleton](https://github.com/dhg/Skeleton) and other popular libraries.

 If you'd like to contribute, feel free to fork and make changes, then open a pull request to `master` branch.